Statement of Purpose

 Section 17: Treatment of Children

 17.1 The clinic will only treat children under the age of 16 if accompanied by their legal guardian.
-No laser treatment is performed on under 18’s.
 If their legal guardian is not able to attend for any reason it will be down to the practitioner to deem whether the child is Gillick competent to give informed consent for their treatment and if said treatment is in the patient’s best interests.
 A chaperone will be present at all times.

 17.2 Child protection procedures are in place and will be strictly adhered to.